|

 expected; rather it seems like a carrying out of the morbid fantasies of Nazi

 experiments at Auschwitz.
-(Apparently the perpetrators
+(Apparently the

-manages to overcome the captors.
+but manages to overcome the captors.
 The last twenty minutes of the film is a

 frantic stretto, not making a lot of sense, as